gray

 Under the GDPR, Docker predominantly acts as a processor of personal data on behalf of our Customers in connection with the provision of our DevOps Products.

-As pursuant to Docker’s SSA, customers may not and may not allow any third party to upload, post, transmit or otherwise make available through images any Personally Identifiable Information (PII), trade secrets or sensitive or confidential information in violation of contractual, profession or other similar obligations.
+As pursuant to Docker’s SSA, customers may not and may not allow any third party to upload, post, transmit or otherwise make available through images any Personally Identifiable Information (PII), trade secrets or sensitive or confidential information in violation of contractual, professional or other similar obligations.

 However, in certain circumstances, Docker acts as a controller of personal data (e.g. for billing processes, to comply with applicable laws, to ensure the security of our Cloud Products etc.).
 Please refer to Section 2.2 as well as Exhibit A, Annex 1(B), Parts A and B of the DPA for further information.